Speakers

 His research focuses on the development of new synthetic methods, with particular emphasis on multicomponent reactions, enantioselective catalytic transformations, and domino reactions catalyzed by transition metals.
 The total synthesis of natural products and bioactive molecules is also one of his main research interests.

-Dr. Jalila SIMAAN
+Dr. Jalila Simaan

 Ariane Jalila Simaan is a CNRS research director in Aix-Marseille University at the Institut des Sciences Moleculaires de Marseille (iSm2) in Aix-Marseille Université.